expo/expo-github-action/preview-comment/README.md

 > This action only creates the comment, you still have to publish the project.

+To prevent duplicate comments on a PR after publishing multiple times, it also has a unique message id.
+This unique message id is added as HTML comment and should not be visible.

 ## Configuration options

 This action is customizable through variables; they are defined in the [`action.yml`](action.yml).